ngchanway/collaborative-experts/README.md

+[Notice]: We have recently become aware of a bug in our codebase that affects the results reported both on this page and in the paper.
+The bug effectively leaks information to the retrieval system at test time that it should not have access to.
+We are working to update the code and will report corrected results as soon as possible.
+However, in the meantime:
+1. Until we have fixed and fully tested the code, we recommend that you don't base your work on our implementation.
+2. If you are submitting to upcoming deadlines and were planning to evaluate your method on the benchmarks we report numbers on, please point the reviewer to the [project page](https://www.robots.ox.ac.uk/~vgg/research/collaborative-experts/) so that you are not penalised for avoiding a comparison with our inaccurate numbers.

+We would like to thank Valentin Gabeur who spotted and notified us of the issue.

+---

 This repo provides code for learning and evaluating joint video-text embeddings for the task of video retrieval.
 Our approach is described in the BMVC 2019 paper "Use What You Have: Video retrieval using representations from collaborative experts" ([paper](https://arxiv.org/abs/1907.13487), [project page](https://www.robots.ox.ac.uk/~vgg/research/collaborative-experts/)).